jpedroal11/desofs2026_tue_crr_1/Deliverables/Phase_2/SecureMarket_Phase2_Report.md

-architecture and a security test plan. **Phase 2 is the working implementation of that design.** This report documents what was actually built, traces each Phase 1 security requirement to the code that satisfies it, summarises the automated and manual security testing, and — in the interest of an honest engineering report — lists the places where the implementation deviates from the original design.
+architecture and a security test plan. **Phase 2 is the working implementation of that design.** This report documents what was actually built, traces each Phase 1 security requirement to the code that satisfies it, summarises the automated and manual security testing, and lists the places where the implementation deviates from the original design.

 The application is **SecureMarket**, a back-end marketplace REST API where **Sellers** list products (with images), **Buyers** browse, order and review them,